-December 31, 2019 Decen nber 31, 2018 Accrued warranty, current, see Note 1 \$ 170 \$ 156 Accrued compensation, including commissions and vacation 1,193 1,275 Accrued state sales use and other taxes 3,193 2,719 Accrued professional fees and other accrued liabilities 578 350 Total other accrued liabilities \$ 5,134 \$ 4,500
+December 31, 2020 December 31, 2019 Accrued warranty, current, see Note 1 \$ 87 \$ 170 Accrued compensation, including commissions and vacation 891 1,193 Accrued state sales use and other taxes 3,105 3,193 Accrued professional fees and other accrued liabilities 607 578 Total other accrued liabilities \$ 4,690 \$ 5,134

 In the ordinary course of business, the Company is, from time to time, subject to audits performed by state taxing authorities.
 These actions and proceedings are generally based on the position that the arrangements entered into by the Company are subject to sales and use tax rather than exempt from tax under applicable law.
 The Company uses estimates when accruing its sales and use tax liability.
 All of the Company's tax positions are subject to audit.
-One state has assessed the Company an amount of \$801 for the period from March 2014 through August 2017.
-The Company has declined an informal offer to settle at a substantially lower amount and is currently in that jurisdiction's administrative process of appeal.
-A second jurisdiction has made an initial preliminary assessment of \$724 from June 2015 through March 2018 plus interest of \$171 through April 2020.
-If there is a determination that the true object of the Company's recurring revenue model is not exempt from sales taxes and is not a prescription medicine or the Company does not have other defenses where the Company does not prevail, the Company may be subject to sales taxes in those particular states for previous years and in the future, plus potential interest and penalties for failure to pay such taxes.
+One state has assessed the Company, in two assessments, an aggregate amount of \$1,484 for the period from March 2014 through February 2020 including penalties and interest.
+The Company has declined an informal offer to settle at a substantially lower amount and the Company appealed in that jurisdiction's administrative process of appeal.